jdmonin/JSettlers2/doc/Database.md

 ## Introduction

-The JSettlers server can optionally use a database to store player account information and game stats.
+The JSettlers server can optionally use a database to store player account information and/or game stats.
+These features can be individually turned on in the server config.
 A client java app to create user accounts is also provided.

 ## Contents

 -  Database Setup (Installing a JSettlers DB)
+-  JSettlers Features which use the Database
+   - Game Stats and Scores
+   - Player Accounts
 -  Security, Admin Users, Admin Commands
 -  Upgrading from an earlier version of JSettlers
 -  Settings Table and Checking Info about the DB